French

 Chapter 6: David Golder

-The Jewish press and critics – except for big names such as Benjamin Crémieux or André Maurois – appreciate variously David Golder.
-The Zionist press, on the other hand, is distinguished by its virulence.
-Two months after the release of David Golder, Irène Némirovsky rejects the accusations : «I’m being accused of anti-Semitism?
-Come on, it’s absurd!
-Since I am a Jew myself and tell it to whoever wants to hear it!» And the journalist Nina Gourfinkel to conclude: “Antisemitic, certainly, Irène Némirovsky is not.
-As little as Jewish.”
+The Jewish press and critics – except for big names such as Benjamin Crémieux or André Maurois – enjoy it differently David Golder.
+The Zionist press, for its part, is distinguished by its virulence.
+Two months after the release of David Golder, Irène Némirovsky rejects the accusations : "They accuse me of anti-Semitism?
+Come on, that’s absurd!
+Since I am a Jew myself and say it to anyone who will listen!"
+And the journalist Nina Gourfinkel to conclude: «Anti-Semitic, of course, Irène Némirovsky is not.
+As little as Jewish.»

-Julien Duvivier has chosen, for his film which will be one of the first speaking of French cinema, the actors Harry Baur and Paule Andral.
-Completed on November 9, 1930,the film is being shown in preview on December 17 at the Pigalle Theater.
-Paul Morand delivers his impressions at the Figaro : “David Golder, excellent.
-It is not a comedy photographed at the cost of the slightest effort, it is a creation, and one of the most beautiful talking films.
-It is also a great human journey, from the Polish ghetto to the luxury of Biarritz, from poverty to wealth, from life to death.
+Julien Duvivier has chosen, for his film, which will be one of the first to speak volumes in French cinema, the actors Harry Baur and Paule Andral.
+Completed on November 9, 1930,the film will premiere on December 17 at the Pigalle Theatre.
+Paul Morand gives his impressions at the Figaro : «David Golder, excellent.
+This is not a comedy photographed at the cost of the slightest effort, it is a creation, and one of the most beautiful talking films.
+It is also a great human journey, from the Polish ghetto to the luxury of Biarritz, from poverty to wealth, from life to death.”

-Irène Némirovsky does justice to his 'unhappy father' in this novel, Leonid Borisovich Nemirovsky.
-This "little obscure Jew" born in Elisavetgrad on September 1, 1868, will have been successively a racing boy in a hotel, a clerk in a factory in Lodz, manager of a warehouse in Odessa, a matchmaker and finally a financier.
-Irène ready to David Golder some of his traits – fearlessness in business, but also the nostalgia for a Jewish childhood.
+Irène Némirovsky does justice to his "unfortunate father" in this novel, Leonid Borisovich Nemirovsky.
+This "little obscure Jew" born in Elisavetgrad on September 1, 1868, was successively a racing boy in a hotel, a clerk in a factory in Lodz, manager of a warehouse in Odessa, matchmaker and finally financial.
+Irene ready to David Golder some of his traits –intrepidity in business, but also the nostalgia for a Jewish childhood.

-Poster of the military adaptation of David Golder by Julien Duvivier.
+Poster of the cinematographic adaptation of David Golder by Julien Duvivier.
 [1930]